 In the ADAPTED Project, I will collect the shared works of our profession to examine the successes as well as its’ failures.
 Additionally, and perhaps most importantly, I will interview prominent scholars, practitioners, and stakeholders to capture their experiences and their histories.
 During the generation of information, I will develop a digital archive to preserve these histories for future generations.
 I will, also, analyze the collected data for common threads about the past to provide a foundation for the profession to move forward.
 In doing so for the profession, I will also be creating a reference for those outside the profession—the public—to gain insight into the adapted physical education and activity world.

 The goal of the ADAPTED Project is threefold.
 These are to:

 - collect and document the institutional knowledge shared by the generations of adapted physical education and activity scholars and practitioners.
 This includes capturing historical knowledge from written texts and oral narratives;

 - share oral stories through multiple mediums with the field and broader society.
 This will include a book, podcast series, and digital archive; and

 - create a living repository that persists in capturing the shared history of scholars, practitioners, and stakeholders.

-If you would like to have access to the archive of interviews and historical documents, please use the contact form below to provide a detailed description of your intention of the data.
-Data will start to be available mid-2021.
+If you would like to have access to the archive of interviews and historical documents, please use the contact form (below) to provide a detailed description of your intention of the data.
+Data generation is ongoing and will start to be available around mid-2021.